-HA 407 Long Term Care Management 3 SH
+HA 407 Management of Environments for Aging 3 SH

 An overview of various provider settings and services in long term care.
 Emphasis upon management of long term care facilities and the issues specific to the clients seeking those services.
 Reimbursement and regulation of long term care providers are addressed as well as topics of human resources, marketing, environmental and operational management.